terminal

 sudo systemctl enable vsftpd

-Step 2: Create a new FTP user
+# Create a dedicated FTP user

 sudo adduser ftpuser